 Your child has a disability and receives Personal Independence Payments (PIPs) / Disability Living Allowance (DLA) or has an Education, Health and Care Plan (EHCP)

 If you are entitled, your child can start the term after they turns two and finishes at the end of the term in which your child turns three.
-All families are eligible for free three and four year old childcare.
+All families are eligible for free three and four year old childcare, find out more about three and four year old childcare

 To find out if you are eligible, please contact The Family Information Service on 01332 640758.
 You can also check online from the comfort of your own home by applying online.